sathomas/jsDataV.is/src/text/ch7/02-graph.md

 });
 ```

-The first parameter to `on()` is the event type, and the second parameter is a function that D3.js will call when the event occurs.
+The first parameter to `on()` is the event type, and the second parameter is a function that <span class="smcp">D3</span>.js will call when the event occurs.
 The parameter to this function is the data object that corresponds to the selection element, and by convention it's named `d`.
 Because we're adding the event to the selection of nodes (`nodeSelection`), `d` will be one of the graph nodes.

-For our visualization we'll emphasize the clicked node by added a CSS-accessible class to the corresponding `<circle>` and by increasing the circle's size.
-The class makes it possible to style the circle uniquely, but a circle's size cannot be specified with CSS rules.
+For our visualization we'll emphasize the clicked node by added a <span class="smcp">CSS</span>-accessible class to the corresponding `<circle>` and by increasing the circle's size.
+The class makes it possible to style the circle uniquely, but a circle's size cannot be specified with <span class="smcp">CSS</span> rules.
 Ultimately, therefore, we have to do two things to the circle: add the `selected` class and increase the radius using the `r` attribute.
 Of course, in order to do either we have to select the `<circle>` element.
-When D3.js calls an event handler, it sets `this` equal to the target of the event; we can turn that target into a selection with `d3.select(this)`.
+When <span class="smcp">D3</span>.js calls an event handler, it sets `this` equal to the target of the event; we can turn that target into a selection with `d3.select(this)`.
 The following code, therefore, is all it takes to change the clicked node's circle.

 ``` {.javascript .numberLines}
  d3.select(this)